MCQ on Rickettsiae and zoonotic diseases- gram negative bacteria

 d) Collection of samples for antibody titer is done in the acute phase

-18) 'Anaplasmosis' in humans has mostly occurred in which of the following parts of the world?
+18) 'Anaplasmosis' in humans mostly occurrs in which of the following regions of the world?

-19) Name the specimen most commonly used for the microscopic diagnosis of the rickettsial diseases
+19) Name the most frequently used specimen for the microscopic diagnosis of the rickettsial diseases

 b) Nose swab

-20) Which of the following is the most correct general characteristic of the pathogen Coxiella burnetii?
+20) Which of the following best describes the primary general characteristic of the pathogen Coxiella burnetii?

 a) A gram-negative rod